Quasi-Experimental Shift-Share Research Designs: Shock-Level Inference and Testing

 \subsection{Exposure-Robust Standard Errors}

-As with consistency, SSIV inference is complicated by the fact that the observed shocks $g_{n}$ and any unobserved shocks $\nu_{n}$ induce dependencies in the instrument $z_{\ell}$ and residual $\varepsilon_{\ell}$ across observations with similar exposure shares, making it implausible to treat $(z_{\ell},\varepsilon_{\ell})$ as independent draws.
-This problem can be understood as an extension of the standard clustering concern \parencite{Moulton1986}, in which the instrument and structural residual are correlated across observations within predetermined clusters, with the additional complication that in SSIV every pair of observations with overlapping shares may have correlated $(z_{\ell},\varepsilon_{\ell})$. \textcite{Adao} study and develop solutions to this problem in a setting that builds on our own quasi-experimental framework.
-Their analysis shows both that such ``exposure clustering'' is likely to arise in economic models motivating SSIV regressions and that it can lead to misleading conventional inference procedures in practice.
-In Monte-Carlo simulations, for example, \textcite{Adao} show that tests based on conventional standard errors with nominal 5\% significance can reject a true null in 55\% of placebo shock realizations.
+As with consistency, SSIV inference is complicated by the fact that the observed shocks $g_{n}$ and any unobserved shocks $\nu_{n}$ induce dependencies in the instrument $z_{\ell}$ and residual $\varepsilon_{\ell}$ across observations with similar exposure shares.
+This problem can be understood as an extension of the standard clustering concern \parencite{Moulton1986}, in which the instrument and residual are correlated across observations within predetermined clusters, with the additional complication that in SSIV every pair of observations with overlapping shares may have correlated $(z_{\ell},\varepsilon_{\ell})$. \textcite{Adao} develop a novel approach to conducting valid inference in presence of exposure-based clustering, building on our quasi-experimental framework for identification.

-Our equivalence result motivates a novel and convenient solution to SSIV exposure-based clustering.
-Namely, we next show that by estimating SSIV coefficients with an equivalent shock-level IV regression one obtains standard errors that are \emph{exposure-robust} \textendash{} i.e. asymptotically valid in the primary framework of \textcite{Adao}.
-This framework assumes that (as in Proposition 4) the control vector can be partitioned as $w_{\ell}=[w_{\ell}^{*\prime},u_{\ell}^{\prime}]^{\prime}$, where $w_{\ell}^{\ast}=\sum_{n=1}^{N}s_{\ell n}q_{n}$ for some $q_{n}$ capturing all sources of shock-level confounding, while the other controls in $u_{\ell}$ are included only to potentially increase the efficiency of the estimator and not asymptotically correlated with $z_{\ell}$.
-To formalize this we follow \textcite{Adao} in writing the first stage as $x_{\ell}=\sum_{n}s_{\ell n}\pi_{\ell n}g_{n}+\eta_{\ell}$ and considering the following strengthened version of Assumption 3: \begin{lyxlist}{00.00.0000} \item [{\textbf{Assumption}}] \textbf{7}\emph{ (Strong conditional quasi-random shock assignment)}: For all $n$, \textbf{\emph{

-}} \end{lyxlist} We further adopt a strengthened version of Assumption 4 (Assumption A1 in Appendix \ref{sec:appx_Inference}), which assumes fully-independent shock residuals and a stronger condition on concentration of average exposure $s_{n}$, as well as additional regularity conditions (Assumption A2 in Appendix \ref{sec:appx_Inference}) consistent with \textcite{Adao}.
-We then have the following result: \begin{lyxlist}{00.00.0000} \item [{\textbf{Prop.~5}}] Consider $s_{n}$-weighted IV estimation of the second stage equation
+Our equivalence result in Section \ref{subsec:numerical-equiv} motivates a convenient alternative approach to valid SSIV inference.
+By estimating SSIV coefficients with an equivalent shock-level IV regression, one directly obtains valid (``exposure-robust'') standard errors under the assumptions in \textcite{Adao} and an additional condition on the controls that we discuss below.\footnote{This solution generalizes a well-known approach to addressing conventional group clustering \parencite[p.
+313]{Angrist2008}: by estimating a regression at the level of as-good-as-random variation (here, shocks) one avoids inferential biases due to clustering (here, by shock exposure).} \begin{lyxlist}{00.00.0000} \item [{\textbf{Proposition}}] \textbf{5 }Consider $s_{n}$-weighted IV estimation of the second stage equation